-First of all, both degrees are bachelor’s degrees that take four years to finish.
-Both types of degrees will be made up of courses from general education, electives, and major course categories.
+First of all, both bachelor’s degrees take four years to finish.
+Both types of degrees will comprise courses from general education, electives, and major course categories.
 What’s different is how many credits are needed in each category.

 Which Degree Do Employers and Grad Schools Prefer?

-Employers are typically more interested in an applicant’s major relevance and the prestige of their university than if they have a bachelor of arts or bachelor of science degree.
+Employers are typically more interested in an applicant’s major relevance and university prestige than if they have a bachelor of arts or bachelor of science degree.

 Furthermore, an individual’s academic specialty has a substantial impact on both their work prospects and their earning potential.
-According to NCES data, professionals with a bachelor’s degree in engineering or computer science make roughly twice as much as those with degrees in fields such as elementary education or social work.
+According to NCES data, professionals with bachelor’s degrees in engineering or computer science make roughly twice as much as those with elementary education or social work degrees.

-Similarly, graduate institutions prefer students who have the necessary academic training to thrive in their program.
+Similarly, graduate institutions prefer students with the necessary academic training to thrive in their programs.
 As a result, students with BA degrees are more likely to enroll in a master of arts program, whereas BS students are more likely to enroll in a master of science program.

 BA vs. BS degrees: Which is The Right Fit For Me?

-For example, if you want to learn more about your major, take more classes that aren’t related to your major, and go into a field like teaching that requires more theoretical knowledge, then a B.A. would probably be better for you.
-If you want to work in a highly technical field like nursing after you finish your degree, a BS degree is probably a better choice for you.
+For example, if you want to learn more about your major, take more classes that aren’t related to your major, and go into a field like teaching that requires more theoretical knowledge, then a BA is better for you.
+So if you want to work in a highly technical field like nursing after you finish your degree, a BS degree is better for you.

 How to choose between a B.A. and B.S. degree?